 By General Crafts Contributor Amy

-- polymer clay (I used Sculpey III blue, purple, black, yellow)
+- polymer clay (I used Sculpey III in your choice of Halloween colors)

 - hobby blade